-- A. Memoranda of Law.
-Unless prior permission has been granted, memoranda of law in support of and in opposition to motions are limited to 25 pages, and reply memoranda are limited to 10 pages.
-Memoranda of 10 pages or more shall contain a table of contents and a table of authorities, and shall conform to Local Civil Rule 11.1. - B. Courtesy Copies.
+- B. Courtesy Copies.
 Courtesy copies are not required unless the motion includes numerous exhibits and/or a voluminous record.
-Under such circumstances, one courtesy copy of all motion papers, marked as such, should be submitted to the Court by the movant at the time the reply is served, in accordance with the SDNY policies regarding mail deliveries.

-- C. Motions to Dismiss.
+Under such circumstances, one courtesy copy of all motion papers, marked as such, should be submitted to the Court by the movant at the time the reply is served, in accordance with the SDNY policies regarding mail deliveries. - C. Motions to Dismiss.
 When a motion to dismiss is filed, the non-moving party must, within fourteen (14) days of receipt of the motion, notify the Court and its adversary in writing whether (i) it intends to file an amended pleading and when it shall do so, or (ii) it will rely on the pleading being attacked.
 This Rule does not alter the time to file a response provided by the Federal and Local Rules.
 If the plaintiff amends its pleading, any pending motion to dismiss is rendered moot, but the moving party may renew and refile its motion to dismiss based on the amended pleading. - D. Motions for Summary Judgment.
 Except in pro se cases, the moving party shall provide all other parties with an electronic copy, in Word format, of the moving party's Statement of Material Facts Pursuant to Local Civil Rule 56.1.
-The opposing party must reproduce each entry in the moving party's Rule 56.1 Statement, and set out its response directly beneath it.
-If the opposing party wishes to file its own, additional statements of material fact, it shall begin numbering each entry where the moving party left off. - E. Letter Motions.
+The opposing party must reproduce each entry in the moving party's Rule 56.1 Statement, admit or deny each entry, and set out its response directly beneath it.
+If the opposing party wishes to file its own, additional statement of material facts, it shall begin numbering each entry where the moving party left off. - E. Letter-Motions.
 Letter-motions filed via ECF must comply with the S.D.N.Y.
 Local Rules and the S.D.N.Y.
 "Electronic Case Filing Rules and Instructions."
-In particular, all requests for adjournments, extensions and pre-motion conferences with respect to discovery disputes should be filed as letter-motions. - F. Default Judgments.
+In particular, all requests for adjournments, extensions, and pre-motion conferences with respect to discovery disputes should be filed as letter-motions. - F. Default Judgments.
 A plaintiff seeking a default judgment must proceed by way of a motion pursuant to the procedure set forth in Attachment A. - G. Oral Argument on Motions.
-Parties may request oral argument at the time they file their moving, opposing or reply papers.
+Parties may request oral argument at the time they file their moving, opposing, or reply papers.
 They may do so by filing on ECF a letter specifically requesting oral argument.
 The Court will determine whether argument will be heard and, if so, will advise counsel of the argument date.